G-Armstrong/cath-classification-struct-seq/README.md

 ### 2. Install `ncbi-blast+` for Sequence Alignment

 `ncbi-blast+` is not available in Conda channels.
 It needs to be installed manually.
+If you are utilizing modified sequences in `data/*/seqs/modified.fasta`, continue to Step 3.
+This requirement is necessary for a full rerun of `notebooks/DataProcessing.ipynb`

 a. **Download `ncbi-blast+`**: